 One of the simplest ways to start being an ally is to donate money to those who are working to turn the tide on racism.
 From the Black Youth Project 100 to the Equal Justice Initiative, do your homework and find a non-profit you support and donate if you can.
-You can also opt to support black businesses across different avenues of commerce by taking a look at this list.

 There are so many amazing books, blogs, think pieces and articles out there to help you on this journey.
 From Reni Eddo-Lodge and her book Why I'm No Longer Talking to White People About Race to Robin Diangelo's White Fragility, and The New Jim Crow, there are a ton of non-fiction books on the topic.
 This resource guide on books to read to help be a better ally is another amazing place to dive right in.
 If you have small ones in your life, then look at introducing them early to books that offer diversity when it comes to character and plot.

-Listening to the lived experiences of others and making space is another of the most important things you can do right now.
+Listening to the lived experiences of others and making space is another one of the most important things you can do right now.
 From podcasts to video essays and interviews, do your research and take the time to hear people's stories in a way that doesn't put the emotional labor on them.
 Independent research is key right now.
 This list by Elle maps out some essential antiracist podcast listening.

 While all eyes are on the movement right now, there is every chance that momentum will fall.
 Don't let it.
 Keep going with the fight, keep educating yourself, use your voice and your privilege to help raise others up and constantly do the work to unravel your own inherent belief systems.